-ENTSOG is committed to the goals of the European Green Deal, including legislative initiatives within the 'Fit for 55' package.
-ENTSOG will also continue its work on Energy System Integration, specifically the development and planning of the EU hydrogen backbone via repurposing and retrofitting of existing pipelines, based on the revised TEN-E Regulation.
-ENTSOG will continue dialogue with relevant stakeholders from the hydrogen, electricity, and gas value chains.
-Engagement with storage and LNG system and ports operators, DSOs and hard-to-decarbonise off-takers of hydrogen are of particular relevance.
+ENTSOG is committed to the goals of security of supply and reducing carbon emissions, including the legislative initiatives within the 'Fit for 55' package, the EU-wide 2050 Climate targets, and the Industrial Carbon Management Strategy.
+ENTSOG also continues its work on Energy System Integration, specifically the development and planning of the EU hydrogen backbone via repurposing and retrofitting of existing pipelines, based on the revised TEN-E Regulation.

 For further information please contact: